reasonml/reason/src/README.md

 The esy workflow is still experimental.
 If you would like to help test, you can try it with the following commands.
-If you already use OPAM for Reason, take care to deactivate OPAM first or ensure your node binaries precede OPAM's in your path.

 ```sh
 npm install -g esy